 3.4 The Core Strategy identifies Hartest as a “hinterland village” within the “functional cluster” of Glemsford.
 What this means is that within the district there is a hierarchy of settlements ranked according to their size and the services they provide.
 The Core Strategy recognises that there are several larger villages (core villages) that provide a range of services and facilities for a cluster of villages around them.
 In so far as Hartest is concerned, the saved policies of the 2006 Local Plan and the policies in the Core Strategy are those by which planning applications will be judged.

 3.5 In 2015 the District Council commenced the preparation of a new joint local plan in conjunction with Mid Suffolk.
-The local plan would run to 2036 and an initial round of consultation suggested that the required housing growth rate in Babergh would be similar to the current rate of growth planned for in the 2014 Core Strategy, ie about 300 dwellings per annum in the district as a whole.
+In August 2017 a consultation document was published that identified issues for the Plan to address and put forward options.
+The document proposed maintaining Hartest’s status as a hinterland village, maintained the existing Built-Up Area Boundary from the 2006 Plan and did not identify any potential sites for development that could be allocated in the Local Plan.
 At this time the joint local plan is at a very early stage of preparation and, therefore, is not a matter that has been given weight in the preparation of this Neighbourhood Plan.
+However, the District Council has stated in the consultation document that it will be seeking to minimise any conflicts between policies in neighbourhood plans and the emerging Local Plan.